manjoeso/Funday/README.md

 # Funday (Monday.com Clone)

 ![funday](https://user-images.githubusercontent.com/63963324/154087129-c97df329-888d-4ce3-8091-84534f80c04e.png)

 [Live link](https://funday-aa.herokuapp.com/?#)

 # Description

-This project is my first portfolio piece designed to showcase my newly aqcuired abilities in developing a full stack application.
-This project was completed using postgres for database management, Ruby on Rails for backend, and Javascript/React for frontend.
-Completed during an App Academy bootcamp, this project was finished within a two-week time period after having just learned React.

-Funday.com is an interactive task-managemnt web application designed to help you be a more productive you!
+Funday.com is a single-page, interactive task-managemnt web application designed to help you be a more productive you!
 With fully implement user-authentication, feel free to make your own account and invite other members to join your team.
-Create a new workspace, where you can divi up tasks to different projects, and assign different team members for each task.
+Keep track of tasks by assigning due-dates, status', and team members.
 Designed as a single-page application, funday.com is extremely fast and responsive, while persisting all of your updates and additions to a backend database.

-While I am proud of what I have completed, I am aware that this was mainly a learning experience for myself, and that there is much to improve upon.

-“Pride is not the opposite of shame, but it's source.
-True humility is the only antidote to shame.”

-― General Iroh
+This project is my first fullstack application, designed to showcase my abilities in frontend and backend devleipmentn.
+This project was completed using postgres for database management, Ruby on Rails for backend, and Javascript/React for frontend.

 Working on this project has been a humbling experience as it has taught me a lot.
 More than anything, it has shown me how much more there is to learn, and how much opportunity there is to grow as a web developer.
-Moreso, it has instilled confidence in myself, knowing that I can tackle anything with enough time and research.
+Moreso, it has instilled confidence in myself, knowing that I can tackle anything with enough time and research... and documentation :)

 Feel free to reach out to me at jmanso93@gmail.com if you have any questions regarding my project.
-Thank you!

 # Technologies